outflux3/TextformatterSoundmanager/README.md

 * 360+ spectrum UI
 * mp3 buttons
 * mp3 links
-* Page Player, muxtape-style UI
+* Page Player, muxtape.com-style UI
 * Cassette Player

 The players may be placed anywhere in the content (ck editor or other text field) using the shortcode, for example: